SaladTechnologies/salad-kitchen-docs/content/docs/faq/Company/208-is-this-a-mining-pool.md

 title: Is Salad a Mining Pool?
 ---

-# Is Salad a Mining Pool?

 No, Salad is not itself a mining pool.
-Instead, we leverage multiple third-party mining pools to maximize your earnings for [Mining workloads](https://support.salad.com/article/77-what-is-my-machine-actually-mining).
+Instead, we leverage multiple third-party mining pools to maximize your earnings for [Mining workloads](/docs/FAQ/Salad-App/80-what-miners-does-salad-currently-use).
 We currently use:

 - Nicehash
 - Prohashing